Personal Finance Basics

 • Pay all your bills on time.
 Remember, payment history is the most important factor in your credit score!

-• Keep some older accounts you may not use often (such as credit cards) open to stretch your credit history.
+• Keep older accounts open.
+Keeping older cards open helps stretch your credit history.

-• Pay regular attention to your credit report to catch any possible errors and to make sure your credit score is where you need it to be.
+• Pay regular attention to your credit report.
+Catch any possible errors and to make sure your credit score is where you need it to be.

 Author – Amy Sines